Planning Workshop on Impact-Based Forecasting (IBF) and Climate Services

 Session Chair: Ms. Helen Caughey, UKMO | |||

 Welcome Remarks | 9:00-9:15 | Dr. K.J.
-Ramesh, RIMES/Mr. David Corbelli, UKMO | |
+Ramesh, RIMES Mr. David Corbelli, UKMO | |

-Introductions | 9:15-9:45 | Mr. Raihanul Haque Khan, RIMES | Participant and facilitator's introductions |
+Introductions | 9:15-9:45 | Mr. Raihanul Haque Khan, RIMES | - Participant and facilitator's introductions |

-Workshop Objectives | 9:45-10:15 | RIMES/Met Office | - Ensure broad framing and awareness of SAHF - EC declaration/s, SAHF IV outcomes and commitments |
+Workshop Overview and Objectives | 9:45-10:15 | RIMES/Met Office | - Ensure broad framing and awareness of SAHF - EC declaration/s, SAHF IV outcomes and commitments |

 Coffee Break | 10:15-10:30 | ||

-Regional and national plans and priorities for IBF development / current status of development | 10:30-11:00 11:00-12:00 12:00-12:30 | IBF WG leads RIMES / World Bank / University of Salford RIMES / Afghanistan Bangladesh Bhutan India Nepal Maldives Myanmar Pakistan Sri Lanka | - Review of current IBF WG priorities - Review of DSS to support IBF - Summary of ‘posters’ provided by countries attending - Elevator pitch: absolute max of 3 mins per poster (this is just a quick summary). - Finish after lunch. |
+Progress of Regional and National plans and priorities for IBF development | 10:30-12:30 | IBF WG leads RIMES / World Bank / University of Salford RIMES / Afghanistan Bangladesh Bhutan India Nepal Maldives Myanmar Pakistan Sri Lanka | - Review of current IBF WG priorities - Review of available DSS to support IBF - Decision Support Systems and the Link to IBF - Poster presentations - Interactive Session: Potential solutions to crowdsourcing challenges identified |

 Lunch | 12:30-13:30 | ||